MEET THE TEAM

-Magnus has worked at Waverley Hills, Rhebokskloof and Son Op (the latter being his very first job).
+Magnus has worked at Waverley Hills, Rhebokskloof, and Son Op (the latter being his very first job).
 His time at Waverley Hills has helped hone his organic farming principles.
-Along with the farm’s evolving focus on sustainability, he’s also excited about the resident herd of Black Angus.
-He enjoys walking amongst them in the mornings.
+Along with the farm’s evolving focus on sustainability.

-He describes himself as hard working and passionate, and his favourite part of job is the satisfaction he gets from seeing progress.
-Magnus lives on Klein Vondeling with his wife, Ciska, and his two daughters, Lisa and Mia.
-He loves the open space and tranquillity of living there and you’ll find him going up into the mountain as often as he can.
-He’s reported seeing caracal, baboons, and buck as well as spotting evidence of leopards.
+He describes himself as hard-working and passionate, and his favorite part of the job is the satisfaction he gets from seeing progress.
+Magnus lives on Vrymansfontein with his wife, Ciska, and his two daughters, Lisa and Mia.
 When not working, you’ll still find him outdoors: either with a beer around a braai, or fishing and camping.

 EMILE VAN DER MERWE

 Vineyards have always intrigued Emile.
 Growing up close to the Durbanville wine region, Emile and his brother took it upon themselves to visit as many wine farms as possible.
 This vinous education saw him in good stead, and a passion was ignited to learn more about what makes wines from different regions taste so comparatively different.